-Join us this Columbus Day weekend for our second annual road tour of 12 of the great clay studios, featuring 18 artists in and around Litchfield County at the start of the leaf color season.
+Join us this Columbus Day weekend for our third annual road tour of 9 of the great clay studios, featuring 14 artists in and around Litchfield County at the start of the leaf color season.
 We are part of American Craft Week, a nationwide celebration of American craft and all it creates: jobs, vibrant communities, economic growth, an exceptional national heritage and a beautiful aesthetic for our homes and public places.

 I strive to achieve a lighthearted meld of human forms, animals and the vessel.
 These anthropomorphic figures are developed by hand building or throwing and altering the clay.
 All of my work is either wood or soda fired to cone 10.
 The atmosphere of the soda, fire and ash contribute to the spontaneous and unpredictable finish which gives the pieces a primitive, elemental look.

 48 Stone Fences Lane* • South Kent, CT 06785

 *(may be spelled “StoneFences” for GPS)

 Functional work inspired by traditional work in clay.
 Sculpted tile that borrows motifs from carved stone and dead languages.
 Call about adult classes in throwing, hand building and tile.

 Linda will be Alison Palmer’s guest at The Alison Palmer Studio.

 114 Joshua Hill Road • Woodbury, CT 06798

 Working with clay and wood firing is a way of life for me.
 It has challenged and nurtured me and transformed my life for 40 years.
 My pots, figures and wall murals are fired in the anagama (wood firing tunnel kiln) here at my studio.
 You can see the kiln, studio, showroom and work in progress.

 463 Segar Mt Rd •South Kent, CT 06785